Network coin supply approaches

 The rule based approaches for handling elastic supply changes deserve some further consideration.
 There are a number of potential issues and flaws with these potential supply change mechanisms:

 Transactions - Web3 networks benefit from making transaction fees as cheap as possible.
-The higher the fees the more the transaction deadweight loss.
-This basically means that transactions that might have happened will likely not happen due to increased fees.
+The higher the fees the more you cause transaction deadweight loss.
+This basically means that transactions that might have happened might now not happen due to increased fees.
 The lower the fees the less the deadweight loss.
-Web3 networks will compete on providing the lowest fees.
-Extremely low fees makes it easy to increase the amount of transaction volume for a meaningful period of time.
+Web3 networks will need to compete on providing the lowest fees.
+Extremely low fees makes it easier to increase the amount of transaction volume for a meaningful period of time.
 People can also easily transact with other anonymous wallets and send high value token based assets between these wallets.
-On-chain data about transaction volume and fees and the value of the assets inside a transaction can be easily manipulated.
+On-chain data about transaction volume and fees and the value of the assets involved in those transactions could be easily manipulated.
 These types of metrics are less suitable for determining global network coin supply changes.
-One approach that could help to minimise this issue is by making sure the changes to the supply are less meaningful than the costs to generate the manipulated outputs, making it less profitable and viable to try and influence any meaningful supply changes maliciously.
-Adopting this approach could mean the supply would lag behind the actual growth or contraction of these networks, as the network would respond with only small supply adjustments.
+One approach that could help to minimise this issue is by making sure the changes to the supply are less meaningful than the costs to generate the manipulated outputs, which could make it unprofitable and unviable to try and influence any meaningful supply changes maliciously.
+Adopting this approach could mean the supply might lag behind the actual growth or contraction of these networks, as the network would respond with only small supply adjustments.

 Network coin price - The value of the network coin can be loosely understood by looking at the price of the network coin relative to the other on-chain tokens that the coin is being exchanged with.
-This could be easily exploited as anyone can create a token and distribute it to as many fake wallets as they want and then complete fake exchange activity.
+This can be exploited as anyone could create a token and distribute it to as many fake wallets as necessary and then submit fake exchange activity.
 They could then pair this up with the network coin in a token exchange pairing and make it look like the token is worth a lot when compared to the network coin.
 People could own all of the supply for different tokens across multiple wallets and simulate changes in the network coin price using these created tokens.
-If the price of the network coin is going to be compared with other assets in the wider economy, the tokens it is being compared with would need to be verified by the community in someway as otherwise anyone could just create a new token or a representation of an asset on-chain and influence the pricing data.
+If the price of the network coin is going to be compared with other assets in the wider economy, the tokens it is being compared with would need to be verified by the community in someway as otherwise anyone could just create a new token or representation of an asset on-chain and influence the pricing data.
 Adopting community governance or oracles could add significant complexity and risks for handling a managed data source.
-The price of the network coin relative to other assets is not a very compelling rule based supply change mechanism.
+The price of the network coin relative to other assets does not appear to be a very compelling rule based supply change mechanism.

 Financial metrics - The amount of liquidity in the networks protocols and how it is being used could provide useful information for understanding when the network coin is gaining or losing demand.
 This could then be used to influence the network coin tax rate that is simulating demurrage or when the supply could increase or decrease.
 Although this data might be useful it can also easily be manipulated by people that purposefully add or remove liquidity or that create transactions to influence how liquidity is being used.